pchartrand/temperature-monitor/README.md

 Now the resistance values are fine, but the arduino measures voltages, not resistances.
 You must convert the resistance readings in voltage values as seen by the arduino, applying Ohm's Law to a voltage divider network, where the output voltage measured across the series resistor is

-    Vo = Vref * (Rntc /(Rntc+R))
+    Vo = Vref * (R /(Rntc+R))

 where Vref is the reference voltage taken from the arduino (5 volts), Rntc is the measured resistance,